dozmorovlab/TADCompare/README.md

 6     Late Appearing TAD
 ```

+For each coordinate, we have the individual boundary score for each sample (Sample x), consensus boundary score (Consensus_Score) and category (Category).

 ## ConsensusTADs

 ConsensusTADs uses a novel metric called the consensus boundary score to identify TAD boundaries summarized across multiple contact matrices.
 It can operate on an unlimited number of replicates, time points or conditions.